Aziz018/networking/chapter1.md

 1) Message Encoding:

 - Definition: Message encoding specifies how data is converted into a format suitable for transmission.
+A source message from the sender is encoded into signals or waves then transmitted through a medium wired/wireless then received and decoded and the message is passed to the destination.
 - Purpose: Ensures that data can be correctly interpreted by the receiving device.
 - Example: Converting text characters into binary code using encoding schemes like ASCII or UTF-8.